Pacific Theater aircraft carrier operations during World War II: Midway (4–7 June 1942)

 Yamamoto's operating plan was flawed by complexity and division of forces.
 Poor intelligence and communication failures fatally supported Nagumo's confidence that there was no imminent threat from enemy carriers.
 The reports from the single young pilot in Tone's search plane were not timely, clear or complete.
 A typographical error initially sent the Japanese submarines to the wrong location to watch for American carriers.
-Because radio silence was maintained as Nagumo sailed to Midway, he was not informed that the submarine cordon got in place too late to spot carriers that could be moving toward Midway from Pearl Harbor.
+As radio silence was maintained as Nagumo sailed to Midway, he was not informed that the submarine cordon got in place too late to spot carriers that could be moving toward Midway from Pearl Harbor.
 Nagumo had also not been informed that the seaplane reconnaissance from French Frigate Shoals was not in operation because an American seaplane tender had anchored there and refueling by submarine was not possible.
 Had he known these things, he may have been less confident that the American carriers were only a distant threat and acted accordingly.
 However, it was a conscious decision rather than bad luck that Yamamoto and Nagumo did not use the 95 planes from the four carriers kept in the rear and sent to the Aleutians to attack Midway.
 By the time Yamamoto called back the Aleutian carriers, it was too late for them to influence the outcome of the Midway battle.
 In a near-run thing as this battle was, giving the enemy an unnecessary edge on planes was a serious miscalculation and could have determined the battle's outcome.

 In contrast, the Americans had superior intelligence due to code-breaking by Joseph Rochefort's cryptographic team, good strategic guidance from Admiral Nimitz, and sound judgment from Admiral Spruance.
 A relative abundance of aircraft and brave, determined pilots kept Kidō Butai under attack for 55% of the time between 0710 and 1025, causing carriers to dodge and keeping the combat air patrol occupied.
 As a result, IJN was unable to launch a strike against the American carriers before three Japanese carriers were mortally wounded.

 Exceptionally good luck also contributed.
 The delay of a Japanese destroyer to attack a submarine allowed dive bombers from Enterprise to follow it to find the Japanese carriers.
-American carrier-based aircraft found the IJN carriers within minutes of having to turn back for lack of fuel.
-And it was by chance that the three torpedo squadrons and the two dive bombing squadrons, whose departure was separated by as much as an hour and who flew different routes, arrived as they did.
+American carrier-based aircraft found the IJN carriers within minutes of having to turn back for lack of fuel, and it was by chance that the three torpedo squadrons and the two dive bombing squadrons, whose departure was separated by as much as an hour and who flew different routes, arrived as they did.

 All together, the four IJN carriers were sunk with hits from only a total of 13 bombs and one torpedo.
 One American carrier, the Yorktown, was sunk.
 American aircraft losses, including land-based planes from Midway Island, totaled 145 while the Japanese lost 292, twice as many.